vieiramanoel/vieiramanoel.github.io/_posts/2018-12-19-Differences-imperative-functional.markdown

 First mistake that people like me who are starting a new paradigm like functional programming makes is try to associate the known thinking process to a completely different thing that doesn't have any relation between them.

-So, next time we're writing a functional program think: "What's my output and what functions must I apply to my input to produce the data I want?" instead of "What steps are necessary to achieve my goal?".
+So, next time you're writing a functional program think: "What's my output and what functions must I apply to my input to produce the data I want?" instead of "What steps are necessary to achieve my goal?".